adminy/edk2_uefi/README.md

 #### Return

 The actual card clock rate in Hz.
 Will be less than or equal to the target clock rate.
 Returns 0 if the target clock rate could not be set.

+### Bugs

+You don't get any usb devices on SoQuartz CM4 IO boards